shawn-ng/Be-Panic-App-Front-End/README.md

 we used react to build the app and to test the front-end we used the script 'npm run start:client' and for the back-end we used 'npm start dev'

-NPM install for the dependencies
+npm install for the dependencies

 ## Where we ended up